tier940/docker-repo/web/airflow/README.md

 - Create a file "requirements.txt" with the desired python modules
 - Mount this file as a volume `-v $(pwd)/requirements.txt:/requirements.txt` (or add it as a volume in docker-compose file)
-- The entrypoint.sh script execute the pip install command (with --user option)
+- The entrypoint.sh script execute the `uv pip install` command (with --user option)

 ## UI Links